John-Paul Purssord, President

 Dr. Rood is the Director of Clinical Neuro-Oncology at Children’s and cares for brain tumor patients on the inpatient oncology ward and in the outpatient clinic.
 He is co-principal investigator with Roger Packer, MD, of the Pediatric Brain Tumor Consortium clinical trial program at Children’s National and runs an active molecular biology lab in the Center for Cancer and Immunology Research.
 He is also an institutional PI for the Childhood Brain Tumor Tissue Consortium, a multi-institutional tissue and data repository aimed at providing essential resources for the pediatric brain tumor research community.
 His own lab investigates the proteome of medulloblastoma, the most common malignant brain tumor of childhood, in order to determine the differences between the four subgroups of the disease in an effort to identify therapeutic targets.
 He aims to further this work by identifying medulloblastoma specific proteins and DNA in the cerebrospinal fluid and blood to serve as biomarkers capable of providing insight into the biology of brain tumors and detecting recurrent disease.
 Dr. Rood also is working to identify microsatellite markers in a person’s DNA that predict the risk of developing different kinds of brain tumors.

-Gary is Vice-President Leasing of the Washington DC Division of Vornado Realty Trust.
-Mr. Cook, a 20 year veteran of the Washington, D.C. commercial real estate market, is responsible for leasing Vornado’s Virginia portfolio of 13.5 million square feet of space.
+Gary is Senior Vice President Leasing for JBG Smith- a NYSE listed REIT.
+Mr. Cook, a 20 year veteran of the Washington, D.C. commercial real estate market, is responsible for leasing JBG Smith’s Virginia portfolio of 7.5 million square feet of space.

-Mr. Cook started his career on the retail side of the real estate business, and joined Charles E. Smith Commercial Realty (now Vornado) in 2002.
-He serves on President of the Commercial Real Estate Brokers Association (CREBA) of Greater Washington, current board member and Co-Founder of the Arlington Real Estate Group, former board member of the YMCA Reston, former board member of the Ballston BID, and is an active member of CoreNet and Catholic Charities.
+Mr. Cook started his career on the retail side of the real estate business joining Charles E. Smith Commercial Realty (now JBG Smith) in 2002.
+He is the former President of the Commercial Real Estate Brokers Association (CREBA) of Greater Washington, former board member of the YMCA Reston, former board member of the Ballston BID, and is an active member of the board of directors of the Arlington Real Estate Group, CoreNet, NAIOP and Catholic Charities.

 Mr. Cook graduated from High Point University with a Bachelor of Science in Management and Economics.